Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake_advanced/build_a_data_clean_room_in_snowflake_advanced.md

 >  **Caveat:** This Data Clean Room QuickStart is for illustrative purposes only, as a hands-on lab intended to show some of the basic features used to build a data clean room on Snowflake.
 The result of this lab must not be used in a production environment.

 ### Prerequisites
-- Successful completion of the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart (or equivalent functional expertise)
 - Familiarity with Snowflake's [unique DCR architecture](https://www.snowflake.com/blog/distributed-data-clean-rooms-powered-by-snowflake/)
 - Working knowledge with Snowflake database objects and the [Snowflake Web UI](https://docs.snowflake.com/en/user-guide/ui-web.html)
 - Clear understanding of how Snowflake [Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html) works

-> aside negative
->
->  This Quickstart builds upon the technical foundation provided by the [Build A Data Clean Room in Snowflake](../build_a_data_clean_room_in_snowflake) Quickstart.
-If you've never implemented a Snowflake Data Clean Room then it's _critical_ for you to [start there first](../build_a_data_clean_room_in_snowflake) so that you have hands-on expertise with Snowflake DCR architectural components and flow before proceeding with this Quickstart.

 ### What You’ll Learn
 - How to create and deploy a DCR environment between two or more Snowflake accounts